a color filled painting featuring a man standing at the center surrounded by paintings and drawings in an art studio

 Group of diverse people on a tour of an exhibition with black text on a white wall that reads Marking Time: Art In the Age of Mass Incarceration

-Free 45-minute tours of the Marking Time: Art in the Age of Mass Incarceration exhibition will take place on select Mondays at 11 AM and 12:30 PM.
+Free 45-minute tours of the Marking Time: Art in the Age of Mass Incarceration exhibition will take place on select Tuesdays at 12:00 PM and additional days noted on the registration page.
 The tour is limited to the first 15 people who sign up.
-Current tour dates are June 12, June 26, July 10, and July 24.
-Additional dates will be added.
-Registration available here.

 While you’re here!
 Explore the Schomburg Center for Research in Black Culture—founded in 1925 and named a National Historic Landmark in 2017—is one of the world’s leading cultural institutions devoted to the research, preservation, and exhibition of materials focused on African American, African Diaspora, and African experiences.
 Also, visit the Schomburg Shop or shop online at schomburgshop.com.